The Carnivore Diet: Your Complete Guide To The Pros + Cons Of This Controversial Way Of Eating

 That’s where I come in.
 At my functional medicine telehealth clinic, I act as a filter between all the conflicting nutrition information in the world and what will actually work for my patients in real life.
+We are able to look into your health background and discuss together what the best diet would be for you and your medical history.

 ARTICLE CONTINUES BELOW